ananya-bangera/Music_Mania/README.md

 ## Project Setup
 >Include your project setup basics here.
 Steps for how someone else can setup your project on their machine.
 Add any relevant details as well.
->

 ## Usage
 >To open webpage ,we need to run python file named as (run.py)
 >Then to use link provided in output to open webpage(ctrl+l-click)

 ## Applications
->As each and evry person  wants things to happened faster ,they dont want to waste valuable time
+>As each and every person  wants things to happened faster ,they dont want to waste valuable time
->for in such situation our Music player is time saver for those who dont want to waste time for dowloading different application for tracker or to calculate calories burn
+>in such situation our Music player is time saver for those who dont want to waste time for dowloading different application for tracker or to calculate calories burn

+## Future scope
 >

-## Future scope
->Mention ways in which the project can be improved and built upon in the future.

 ## Screenshots
 Add a few screenshots for parts of the project completed till now to give the viewer a quick idea of what your project looks like.
 After all, a picture speaks a thousand words.